Community Link Worker project

 We work with people who face multiple and complex challenges: mental health, social isolation, loneliness, poor housing conditions, unhealthy relationships, poor physical health, language barriers, discrimination, and more.

-Contact our Community Link Worker team to find out more about our service in the Highlands.
+Contact our Community Link Worker team to learn more about our Highland service.